mfessenden/SKTiled/README.md

 [![CocoaPods Compatible][pod-image]][pod-url]

-**SKTiled** is a framework for using [Tiled][tiled-url] assets with [Apple's SpriteKit][spritekit-url], built from the ground up with Swift.
+**SKTiled** is a framework for integrating [Tiled][tiled-url] assets with [Apple's SpriteKit][spritekit-url], built from the ground up with Swift.
 This project began life as an exercise to learn Apple's new programming language for a game project, but I've decided to release it as open source with the hopes that others will find it useful. **SKTiled** is up-to-date and supports **Tiled's** major features, including all map & object types.

 ![Demo Image][demo-iphone-img]

-This branch is for **Xcode 10 & Swift 4.2**.

-- for Swift 3.3, see the [**xcode8**][branch-xcode8-url] branch

 Check out the [Official Documentation](https://mfessenden.github.io/SKTiled).